 For days when students are not on campus, or for any child not attending in-person school, we offer free meal packs which will be distributed each Monday for the rest of the school year, except for April 5 (spring break) and May 24 (Memorial Day holiday).

-Beginning Monday, March 1, we’re making changes to our free curbside meal service.
+Since March 1, our free curbside meal service has changed.
 Meals continue to be free to all children, whether eating on-site at school or picking up curbside.

 - Lakeridge Middle School: 5909 Myers Road (Bonney Lake)